jonalfarlinga/portfolio/README.md

 ## Author and acknowledgment
 This project is written by and for Denny Bucklin.

-With thanks to my wife and the team in Room 12 for criticizing my color choices.
+With thanks to my wife and the Base 12 team for criticizing my color choices.

 The project follows the path laid out in **The Cloud Resume Challenge Guidebook** by Forest Brazeal.